-We found the principal dentist had the capacity, values and skills to deliver high-quality, sustainable care and were knowledgeable about issues and priorities relating to the quality and future of the service.
+We found leaders had the capacity, values and skills to deliver high-quality, sustainable care.

+Leaders were knowledgeable about issues and priorities relating to the quality and future of the service.
 They understood the challenges and were addressing them.

-The provider was visible and approachable.
+Leaders at all levels were visible and approachable.
 Staff told us they worked closely with them to make sure they prioritised compassionate and inclusive leadership.